Pilot Licences Explained

 • What is the total price?

-• What does the total price include?
-Equipment, uniform etc…
+• What does the total price include (or not include)?
+Equipment, uniform, accommodation etc…

 • Are the payments made in instalments?
 Be very careful about paying for the full cost of your training upfront.
 If the training school goes out of business half way through your training, you will have a very difficult time trying to recover the money.
 Most integrated flight training schools will allow you to pay monthly instalments as you progress.